Industry · Agribusiness

 Custom CMS for produce + inventory

-For produce farms with rotating inventory (Moore Farms Manor is the active proof), we build custom inventory management systems that let the farm staff update produce availability without WordPress block editor friction.
-The Moore Farms Manor build uses 20 Shortcoder shortcodes (one per produce item) with READY / COMING SOON / dated availability states, updated via WP-CLI in seconds.
+For produce farms with rotating inventory we build custom inventory management systems that let farm staff update produce availability without WordPress block editor friction.
+Pattern is typically Shortcoder-based: one shortcode per produce item with READY / COMING SOON / dated availability states, updated via WP-CLI in seconds.

 07